 If you want to learn more about filmmaking, then check out my complimentary guide on the best film schools in the world!

 12. Kelbyone: Learn Photography, Lightroom & Photoshop ($9.99/mo)

 For the low subscription price, about equal to a basic Adobe subscription, a huge volume of video classes are at your disposal.

 The Photoshop course is worth the price for all skill levels, as it shows the basics and teaches all sorts of tricks and tool use.

 A free course specifically for getting beginners over the manual control hump.
-A four hour tour of the basics of camera controls is best viewed with camera in hand for best results.
+A four-hour tour of the basics of camera controls is best viewed with the camera in hand for best results.